jalbatross/Netty-Chat-Server/README.md

  - With all that being said, I think that this update brings on the next version of this project...**version 0.20!!**

  # Version 0.20

+### June 22, 2017
+ - Lots of stuff to mention.
+First and foremost, we've got a working browser client that can send and handle chat messages!
+ - Browser and Java client both convert timestamps to local machine time in whatever format the machine uses.
+ - Server timestamps UTC time in milliseconds so that clients are responsible for how to display the time.
+ - Not shown on the commits, but a lot of work has been done on the EC2 side of things, namely:
+ 1. **Elastic IP Addresses**: The EC2 instance now has its own IP address, so clients don't have to keep being updated to point to new domains for connections.
+ 2. **Elastic File Systems & Apache Servers**: Had to learn how to host an Apache server on my local machine and on EC2 using Amazon EFS in order to do proper testing of the browser client.
+Browser client is now hosted on an Apache server.
+ - Last but not least, made it so that the EC2 instance auto mounts the EFS and runs the httpd service (Apache) on boot.
+ - Coming up next, I want to make it so that users authenticate themselves for login.
+They should also receive the last 10 sent chat messages in their chat box when they log in.